Consumer Medicine Information

 Keep your capsules in a cool dry place where the temperature stays below 30°C.

 Keep your capsules in the bottle, with the cap tightly closed, until it is time to take them.
-If you take the capsules out of the bottle they may not keep well.
+If you take the capsules out of the bottle they may

 Do not store Erivedge or any other medicine in the bathroom or near a sink.
 Do not leave it on a window sill or in the car.
 Heat and dampness can destroy some medicines.